epomatti/az-iotedge-troubleshooting/README.md

 In this scenario, the check tool will present only one error, while connectivity remains ok:

 <img src=".assets/error2.png" width=600 />

+Again, because connectivity checks only check TCP, this part is OK.

 <img src=".assets/connectivity1.png" width=600 />